HOME | Notebooks | Slates | HANDHELDS | Peripherals | Definitions & Specs | Ruggedness Testing | Industry leaders | About us

 (by Conrad H. Blickenstorfer)

-Tallahassee Technologies, Inc., a subsidiary of Tadiran Communications, specializes in the design, development and production of military, industrial and commercial communications equipment, rugged military computers and rugged PDAs.
-Talla-Tech is a supplier of tactical handheld computers to the US Military with its Rugged PDA (RPDA) and its Tacter-31 multi-function computer.
+Formerly known as Tallahassee Technologies, Inc., a subsidiary of Tadiran Communications, and now part of Elbit Systems of America, C4I Solutions specializes in the design, development and production of military, industrial and commercial communications equipment, rugged military computers and rugged PDAs.
+Elbit Systems is a supplier of tactical handheld computers to the US Army, Marine Corps, Air Force and Navy.

 The R-PDA-57 is a rugged multi-function PDA.
 It is a design in its fifth generation, and it shows: the platform is state-of-the-art with Windows CE 5.0 running on a 520MHz PXA270 processor.
 The device has 128MB of SDRAM and 64MB of ROM.
 A large 3.8-inch QVGA LCD means you can actually see what you're doing.